Berger shows no signs of slowing down

 Recently crowned the PBR's Stock Contractor of the Year for 12th time, and ninth in a row -- both records -- the Mandan bull man shows no signs of slowing down.

 After hosting his 22nd annual event in Bismarck last weekend in front of large crowds at the Event Center, Berger's prime beef will be as busy as ever this week.
-Berger's bulls will be bucking in Clear Lake, S.D., on Wednesday, Belcourt, N.D. on Friday and Binford, N.D., on Saturday.
+Berger's bulls were bucking in Clear Lake, South Dakota on Wednesday and will be in Belcourt on Friday and Binford on Saturday.

 After that, it's Mandan Rodeo Days, which he called "my baby."